add_tax <- function(price, rate) {

 #> Error in `price * (1 + rate)`:

-#> ! non-numeric argument to binary operator
+#> ! non-numeric argument to binary operator25 Contracts and defensive code

 With validation, the error surfaces immediately: